TeamProject-DataVisualization/Team-project---The-Bitcoin/README.md

 Bitcoin, a **worldwide cryptocurrency** invented by an unknown person/group with alias Satoshi Nakamoto.
 It is the first decentralized digital currency, as the system works without a central repository or single administrator.
 The coins don’t exist in a tangible form but are made by computers and stored in a digital wallet or on the cloud but there is a finite number of bitcoin that can be supplied i.e. 21 million and there are currently 16 million in circulation.<br />

 Why this topic?
 Bitcoin price soars above **$11000** to a **new record high value!** This is the headline all news channels were telecasting from the past few days.
 Moreover, the question in everyone's mind is **Will it survive or is it just a bubble?** The value of bitcoin is tied purely to the concept of supply and demand, as the people are getting more aware about it and buying it, the prices are increasing.
 As we compare to other established currencies and commodities like USD/EURO dollar or gold prices, Bitcoin has been very volatile and also the market for Bitcoin is not regulated as per the laws.
-Still bitcoin prices are rising wildly, you might be wondering **how wild it can be** - _Seven years ago, two pizzas could be bought for 10,000 bitcoins, which today would be worth $100 million._<br />
+Still bitcoin prices are rising wildly, you might be wondering **how wild it can be** - _Seven years ago, two pizzas could be bought for 10,000 bitcoins, which today would be worth $100 million. http://markets.businessinsider.com/currencies/news/bitcoin-pizza-10000-100-million-2017-11-1009827466
-http://markets.businessinsider.com/currencies/news/bitcoin-pizza-10000-100-million-2017-11-1009827466

 Demand is increasing, alongside criticism, if you want to get involved in the cryptocurrency then awareness is the key.
 Therefore, we will be doing a thorough analysis about the benefits and risks involved for a potential investor willing to diversify his/her portfolio of investment and then conclude "Would it be the best use of an investor's money?"

 ## Potential Investors as Audience: